Home Compare CGNX vs EMG.L

 Cognex vs Man Group: Which Stock Looks Stronger in 2026?

-Man holds the cleaner structural position, with the lead spread across stability and growth.
-Cognex still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Cognex holds the cleaner structural position, with the lead spread across profitability and growth.
+Man still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CGNX: Russell 1000, EMG.L: STOXX 600).